 - There is NO magic in Atlantis.
 No spells, no magic items, no monsters.
 This is about to change…

 - Atlantis is technologically sophisticated.
-Commonplace technology is on par with Revolutionary America (though no guns) and theoretical science is much much further (see the Technology section)
+Commonplace technology is on par with Colonial America and theoretical science is much much further (see the Technology section)

 - Races aren’t entirely what you’re used to

 The history of Atlantis is a history of apocalypse and post-apocalypse.
 Until 500 years ago, Atlantis was an unremarkable island off the coast of Spain inhabited primarily by Elves and Humans.
 It had little political importance in the Ancient Greek world, minimal resources and a small population… yet it was the only land spared in the Maelstrom that broke apart the world.

 Surviving accounts of the Maelstrom describe a wall of clouds that stormed the horizon, tidal waves that rose and fell like hungering jaws, hurricane winds that blew away entire mountains and, everywhere, a mist so cold and penetrating it seemed alive.
 When the chaos subsided, thousands lay dead among the rubble.

 An artist's portrayal of Poseidon defending Atlantis from the horror of the Maelstrom

 The storm subsided, but it has never faded.
 The Maelstrom still surrounds the waters around Atlantis with roiling clouds and tendrils of mist, miles away in some places, within hand's reach in others.
 None who have ventured into the mist have ever returned and nothing but aberrations of nature have ever come out.
 The people of Atlantis survived the apocalypse, but it seems no one else did.